moritzWa/pharma-trials-ai-search/README.md

 **Implementation**: Update `calculateRelevance()` to require matches across all groups for AND logic, while still allowing synonym flexibility within each group.
 This enables precise queries like "NSCLC AND immunotherapy" while capturing all disease/treatment variations.

 **Extension**: The same grouped structure supports NOT logic by adding `excludeKeywords` groups that disqualify trials if matched.

+### Evaluating Result Completeness

+- **Eval set with expected trials**: Create a set of test queries with known NCT IDs that should appear in results (e.g., "NSCLC immunotherapy" should include NCT12345678).
+Run automated checks to verify all expected trials are returned.
+- **Manual review by domain experts**: Have users like Sarah review results for sample queries and flag missing trials.
+Track queries where important trials are absent and use those as regression tests/to improve the prompt/search logic.